DeepuBhasin/Web-Developer-Notes/11 Node/_Documentation_Node.md

 * Node is not a language or any framework.
 Its a runtime Environment but Code syntax of javascript and Node is same (but it is not exactly same).

+* Node is single threaded language but it is async in nature.

 * Build fast, highly scalable network applications (back-end) like create api, due to their non-blocking asynchronous nature.
 Its a default behavior of node.

 * Node.js can access file system, Operating system, Database but javascript not.

-* Node can connect with Database but javascript not.

-* Better networking capabilities.

 * Node.js use chrome's V8 engine to execute code.

-* Node.js mostly used for api and its is super fast, so we can connect the same database with web App, Mobile App.
-Node is super-fast for api's
+* Node.js mostly used for api and its is super fast, so we can connect the same database with web App and Mobile App.

 ![Image](./images/why-and-when-to-use-node-js.png)